 In the rear (turbine) housing of a Variable-Geometry Turbo, there are a bunch of vanes around the inside of the housing.
 These are controlled by an actuator, which when they open and close, increase and decrease the aspect ratio of the turbine.
 When the vehicle is at low RPM, they close down, to increase the speed of the gas flow, and then open up when the RPM begins to get to the mid-high rev range; thus allowing more gas through.
 Where this does away from a standard waste-gate turbo, is that the boost is limited by the vanes – if the gas can go around the turbine blades, it will – so increasing and decreasing the AR will also impact the amount of boost generated.

-Turbo modifications and tuning
+A Turbochargers guide to modifications and tuning

 We got to sit down with Tony and John from Motovated Turbo and Mechanical in Toowoomba, Queensland the other day and got the ins and outs of turbo modifications and what and what not to do.